Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 controller.

 PYNQ MicroBlazes can also be used standalone to offload some processing from the main processor.
-However, note that the MicroBlaze processor inside a Pynq MicroBlaze in the base overlay is running at 100 MHz, compared to the Dual-Core ARM Cortex-A9 running at 650 MHz.
+However, note that the MicroBlaze processor inside a PYNQ MicroBlaze in the base overlay is running at 100 MHz, compared to the Dual-Core ARM Cortex-A9 running at 650 MHz.
 The clock speed, and different processor architectures and features should be taken into account when offloading pure